bindhu100/liri-node-app/README.md

 <h3>:film_strip:Movie Function</h3>
-If user will search the movie the following information display in your terminal/bash window
+If user will search for movie, the following information will display in your terminal/bash window
 <ul>
 <li>Title of the movie</li>
 <li>Year the movie came out</li>